site-prism/site_prism/README.md

 You may wish to have elements declared in a page object class that are not always guaranteed to be present (success or error messages, etc.).
-If you'd still like to test such a page with `all_there?` you can declare `expected_elements` on your page object class that narrows the elements included in `all_there?` check to those that definitely should be present.
+If you'd still like to test such a page with `#all_there?` you can declare `.expected_elements` on your page class that narrows the elements included in `#all_there?` check to those that definitely should be present.

 ```ruby
 class TestPage < SitePrism::Page